BraneFramework/manual/src/config/users/container.md

 ### Extra metadata
 - `owners` _\[optional\]_: A sequence of strings which defines the owners/writers of the package.
 Omitting this field will default to no owners.
 - `description` _\[optional\]_: A string description the package in more detail.
-This is only used for the `brane inspect`-subcommand (see the [chapters for software engineers](../../software-engineers/introduction.md)).
+This is only used for the `brane package inspect`-subcommand (see the [chapters for software engineers](../../software-engineers/introduction.md)).
 If omitted, will default to an empty string / no description.

 An example of using these fields:
 ```yaml